 Dr. Vasile started a research collaboration in New York City with Weill Cornell radiologists, Dr. Martin Prince and Dr. Tiffany Newman.
 Dr. Vasile’s research entails using magnetic resonance angiography (MRA) to visualize the small blood vessels in the donor site tissue (abdomen, buttock, thigh, and lateral thorax), thus identifying the best vessel on which to do the microsurgical breast reconstruction.
 Advance knowledge of the best vessel to use can help the surgeon identify suitable patients for perforator flap breast reconstruction and can shorten the operating time.
 In contrast with other imaging modalities, MRA does not expose patients to radiation.
 The research has lead to publications in the Journal of Reconstructive Microsurgery, Clinics in Plastic Surgery, and radiology journals, and presentations at the American Society of Plastic Surgeons and Societies of Computed Body Tomography and Magnetic Resonance.

-Another interest of Dr Vasile’s is in lymph node transfer for the possible improvement in lymphedema (arm swelling after axillary node dissection).
-The lymph node transfer is done in conjunction with a deep inferior epigastric artery perforator (DIEP) or superficial inferior epigastric artery (SIEA) flap procedure for breast reconstruction.
+Another interest of Dr Vasile’s is in lymph node transfer for the possible improvement in lymphedema (arm swelling after axillary node dissection or congenital leg swelling).
+The lymph node transfer can be done in conjunction with a deep inferior epigastric artery perforator (DIEP) or superficial inferior epigastric artery (SIEA) flap procedure for breast reconstruction.
+A lymph node flap can also be transferred microsurgically on its own blood supply to the site of lymphedema.
 Dr. Vasile started a research collaboration with Drs.
 Prince and Newman at Weill Cornell to visualize the lymph flow before and after lymph node transfer and presented this work at the American Society of Reconstructive Microsurgery meeting.
-A clinical trial is currently underway to evaluate our lymph node transfer results using infrared perometry and MR imaging.

 Dr. Vasile also performs cosmetic breast and body contouring surgery for patients who cannot achieve their goal with diet and exercise alone, and in patients who have undergone weight loss procedures.
 In addition, Dr. Vasile performs surgery in women seeking to restore their youthful “pre-mommy” figure.